Neuro-Affirming Autism & ADHD Assessments for Teens

 (2) Two equal split payments — the first half due up to three weeks before your scheduled session and the second/final payment due up to 72 hours prior to your session.

-Payments are made securely through our Carepatron portal.
-(You can use HSA/FSA cards on this platform.)
+Payments are made securely through our Carepatron portal, which uses Stripe; we also have a backup payment method through Ivy Pay.
+(You can use HSA/FSA cards on the Carepatron platform.)